JADES Imaging of GN-z11: Revealing the Morphology and Environment of a Luminous Galaxy 430 Myr After the Big Bang: The Environment of GN-z11

 Massive galaxies at high redshift are expected to be substantially clustered \citep[e.g.,][]{larson22, leonova22, tang23}, and therefore we look for neighbors of GN-z11 in our faint multi-band imaging.
 The discovery of Ly$\alpha$ emission from GN-z11 \citep{bunker23} further motivates the search for neighbors that might impact the photoionization of the surrounding intergalactic medium.
 We use the code EAZY \citep{brammer08} which estimates photometric redshifts using a template-fitting approach.
 We fit the 0.2$''$ aperture JADES NIRCam photometry for the full catalog of detected sources across the JADES GOODS-N footprint.
 For the fits, we let redshift vary uniformly between $z = 0.01 - 22$ assuming a uniform redshift prior and adopted as the final EAZY photometric redshift the value corresponding to the minimum $\chi^2$ fit at all redshifts, $z_a$.
 To select potential neighbors of GN-z11, we chose galaxies with $z_a = 9.5 - 11.5$, required that the object had a flux SNR $> 5$ in either the F200W or F277W filters, and that the summed probability of the galaxy being at a redshift above 7, $P(z > 7)$, is greater than $0.7$.
 We focus here on candidates that lie within the Figure \ref{fig:field} footprint, a 10 comoving Mpc (212$''$) square centered on GN-z11.

 In this footprint, we find a population of nine objects with photometric redshifts consistent with 10.6 in the vicinity of GN-z11.
 These are shown in Figure \ref{fig:field}, with astrometry and photometry reported in Tables \ref{tab:neighbors} and \ref{tab:neighborsPhot}.
 Figure \ref{fig:neighborSED} shows the spectral energy distributions, thumbnail images in each filter, and photometric redshift probability versus redshifts (computed from the $\chi^2$ of the EAZY fit, with a uniform redshift prior).
 These candidates are much fainter than GN-z11, typically around 10 nJy (AB mag 29).
 JADES-GN-189.07357+62.23749 (ID 4155) is notably brighter, around 30 nJy.
 JADES-GN-189.05413+62.21795 (ID 62240) is probably the most tentative physical association.
-We have conducted a preliminary search using JADES imaging of larger GOODS-N footprint, finding many other candidates, which we will report on in a future paper.
-However, we do note that this region has more candidates than the region to the east, despite being mildly shallower imaging.
+We have conducted a preliminary search using JADES imaging of the larger GOODS-N JADES footprint, about 50 square arcminutes at this writing, finding many other candidates, which we will report on in a future paper.
+However, we do note that this region has more candidates than other portions of the footprint, despite being mildly shallower imaging.
 Hence, there is an indication of angular clustering.

 The dark matter halos of massive galaxies at these redshifts are likely only a few arcseconds in radius.
 We therefore look very close to GN-z11, seeking yet fainter candidates.
 We find only one close object, at $\alpha=189.105482$ and $\delta=62.241200$, only 3.2$''$ away, that visually could be a F115W-dropout.
 This object is faint and noisy, only 4 nJy (AB mag 30) but marginally detected in F150W, F200W, and the stack of longer filters.
 The photometric redshift fitting to its current photometry mildly favors a mid-redshift solution.
 However, its proximity to GN-z11 could reasonably boost one's prior for a high-redshift solution.
 We consider this object to be worthy of further attention, but do not consider it to be a highly robust candidate.